Canon 1000D vs 100D

 Body comparison: Canon 1000D vs 100D

 The side-by-side display below illustrates the physical size and weight of the Canon 1000D and the Canon 100D.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1000D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 100D is notably smaller (14 percent) than the Canon 1000D.
 Moreover, the 100D is markedly lighter (19 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the 100D are weather-sealed.